Raja Casablanca raid rivals Difaa El Jadida for Fabrice Ngah and Ayoub Nanah | Goal.com

 "Raja Casablanca have officially signed Morocco international player Ayoub Nanah for three-and-a-half seasons," said the club.

-The two arrivals are also expected to be part of the Raja side to take on Esperance in the Caf Super Cup tie to be played in Qatar at a date yet to be announced by continental football governing body.
+The two arrivals began training with Raja on Friday and are also expected to be part of the Raja side to take on Esperance in the Caf Super Cup tie to be played in Qatar at a date yet to be announced by continental football governing body.

 Difaa El Jadida, who have lost the players could be paying for failing to play in Caf inter-club this season after they reached the group stage of the Champions League last season.